gokai55666-dev/formation-list/README.md

 23_info.md is details relevant to a possible selection that isn't yet implemented.

 18_info.md is details relevant to a possible selection that isn't yet implemented.

+link to full list of links in repository AND dictionary spefications for inclusion within link.md